Open Journal Short Stories

 Many thanks to all the short story writers who continue to submit to Superlative.

-Here are the fantatsic short stories that we have selected for publication in our open journal.
+Here are the fantastic short stories we have selected for publication in our open journal.

 If you would like us to consider your short story, please submit here.